-"Now Listen To Me..."
+"Now Listen to Me..."

 Just some thoughts on current happenings:

-This compelling character and relationship study delves deeply into a slowly deteriorating marriage between its heroine, the lonely car-hop Leonora Eames (sensitively portrayed by Barbara Bel Geddes) and her newly-wedded husband Smith Ohlrig (a megalomaniac millionaire perfectly tailored for Robert Ryan).
+This compelling character exploration delves deeply into a slowly deteriorating marriage between its heroine, the lonely car-hop Leonora Eames sensitively portrayed by Barbara Bel Geddes, and her newly-wedded husband Smith Ohlrig, a megalomaniac millionaire perfectly tailored for Robert Ryan.
 Its style combines the best of a Douglas Sirk melodrama with an Orson Welles flair for dark and disturbing narrative surprises.
-It is a moderately satisfying transfer of this 1949 film, and well worth having on Blu-Ray, from Olive Films (Region A locked).
+This is a moderately satisfying transfer of this 1949 film and well worth having on Blu-ray from Olive Films (Region A locked).

-Pictures and info on both of the above Blu-Rays plus other new releases can be found on The Cinema Cafe's Pinterest Board.
+Pictures and info on both of the above Blu-rays plus other new releases can be found on The Cinema Cafe's Pinterest Board.
 To purchase either title from Amazon U.S., simply click on the above corresponding image.

 This CD has long been out of print, but is now currently available on the Japanese MCA label from Screen Archives Entertainment.
 It can be ordered by clicking on the image.
 Screen Archives ships worldwide.

 There are two recommendations for those enjoying Turner Classic Movies in the U.S. this July:

-Stanwyck is sensational and so are her co-stars, Barry Sullivan as her husband in peril and Ralph Meeker as a killer on the run.
-Its premise is fascinating, and it only gets more intense as it continues towards the ending, which comes as a surprise considering it was made during the production code.
-I've mentioned this John Sturges directed psychological thriller in an article called: Exploring the Artifacts #3: Code Breakers.
-It is scheduled to air on TCM Wednesday July 16 at 9:30 am PST.
-Confirmation can be checked by clicking on the image.
+Stanwyck is sensational and so are co-stars Barry Sullivan as her husband in peril and Ralph Meeker as a killer on the run.
+A fascinating premise begins an unpredictably suspenseful narrative that only gets more potent as the story reaches its conclusion, which comes as a bombshell considering Jeopardy was made during the Production Code.
+I've mentioned this John Sturges directed psychological thriller (with spoilers) in an article entitled: Exploring the Artefacts #3: Code Breakers.
+Jeopardy's masterful presentation of suspense and intensified emotion can be experienced on TCM (updated) Wednesday, May 8 at 6:15am PST.

-Then there's Ingmar Bergman's masterpiece: The exquisite romantic-comedy Smiles of a Summer Night, one of the finest motion pictures ever made (listed in my Top Ten: World Cinema Treasures).
-This is scheduled to show on TCM Monday July 28 at 5:00 pm PST.
+Then there's Ingmar Bergman's masterpiece: the exquisite romantic-comedy Smiles of a Summer Night, one of the finest motion pictures ever made (listed in my Top Ten: World Cinema Treasures).
+This is scheduled to show on TCM Monday, July 28 at 5:00pm PST.
 TCM's programming for the month can be viewed by clicking on the image.